StewBC/machines/import/a2m/README.md

 .strcode _-1
 .string "1234"
 ```
 This will output `0000: 30 31 32 33` which is "0123".
 Where this becomes relevant is when you have to map characters between modes, for example on a Commodore 64.
 A printed `A` is 65 but an `A` poked into the screen needs to have a `0x01` value.
-Using [Ternary Conditional](#assembler-ternary) expressions, it can help map characters between ranges, to other ranges, for the example I gave, maybe this, which maps uppen and lower case letters in the assembly string to uppercase valued good for poking to the screen on the C64:
+Using [Ternary Conditional](#assembler-ternary) expressions, it can help map characters between ranges, to other ranges, for the example I gave, maybe this, which maps upper and lower case letters in the assembly string to uppercase valued good for poking to the screen on the C64:
 `.strcode _ .ge $61 ? _ - $60 : _ .ge $41 ? _ - $40 : _`
-NOTE: `.strcode` assigns the charcaters in the string, one after the other, to `_` and then evaluates the `.strcode` expression.
+NOTE: `.strcode` assigns the characters in the string, one after the other, to `_` and then evaluates the `.strcode` expression.
 To turn off processing, simply use `.strcode _`.

 ## The source files and what they do
 File | Description